WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Spray Treated

 Many wooden sheds and other buildings are offered with a factory spray treatment.
-This is a quick and cost-effective way to protect wood for up to a year.
-Ultimately, this protection is similar to that of dip treatment and will require annual maintenance in order to stay healthy.
+This is a quick and cost-effective way to protect wood for a short time, usually just for the duration of its transit after sale.
+Ultimately, this protection will only last for a short time and will require you to paint the building with a treatment after installation, followed by annual maintenance, in order to stay healthy.

 Round-up